TideFans’ Guide to a Gameday Weekend:

 For maximum enjoyment, plan to be in Tuscaloosa and on campus about 4 hours before game time.
 If you get there closer to kickoff, you’re going to have to make some compromises on your schedule.

 Take I-59/20 to the I-359 spur (Exit 71).
-It pours traffic into downtown Tuscaloosa, and morphs into a surface street (Lurleen Wallace Boulevard).
-Cross streets are numbered, and you’re moving down the number order – 12th Street, then 11th, then Paul Bryant (a/k/a 10th Street), etc.
+Take the 15th Street Exit to your right.
+Then take the first left onto Greensboro Avenue .
+Cross streets are numbered, and you’re moving down the number order – 14th Street, then 13th, 12th, 11th, then Paul Bryant (a/k/a 10th Street), etc.

-Turn right onto 7th Street.
-Cross Greensboro Avenue and continue a block or two to the Downtown Parking Deck.
+Turn right onto 7th Street, and continue a block or two to the Downtown Parking Deck.
+Parking is free.
 Turn left into the deck at the entrance between 23rd Avenue and 22nd Avenue.

 If the deck is full, cruise around until you find something.
 Might be a few blocks away, but this is a generally safe area, and is patrolled on game days.